 What is pressure-treated wood or lumber?
 Well, the conversation went something like this:

-Kenny: “Wow, that’s actually pretty impressive… the DeWalt DCD997 just drilled a 3-inch hole in pressure-treated wood on high speed with no real trouble at all.”
+Kenny: “Wow, that’s actually pretty impressive… this DeWalt drill just drilled a 2 9/16-inch hole in pressure-treated wood on high speed with no real trouble at all.”

 Me: “Cool…wait…what is pressure treated wood exactly?”